-Phototherapy is effective for chronic plaque psoriasis but difficult to deliver to the scalp.
+Phototherapy is effective for chronic plaque psoriasis but challenging to deliver to the scalp.
 Special targeted devices and UVB combs have been devised, and appear very helpful.
-In some cases prolonged clearance has resulted from a course of treatment.
+In some cases, prolonged clearance has resulted from a course of treatment.

-Systemic agents may be justified for a few patients with severe scalp psoriasis that has failed to respond to treatments described above.
+Intralesional corticosteroid injections and systemic therapy may be justified for patients with severe scalp psoriasis that has failed to respond to topical treatments and targeted phototherapy.
 These include acitretin, methotrexate, ciclosporin and biologic agents.

 © 2022 DermNet New Zealand Trust.